tmansuroglu/acronis-interview-question/SOLUTION.md

   - Image existence check.
 Implemented at `/app/api/images[filename]/route.ts` line 18.
   - Updated image headers to block MIME sniffing and SVG XSS

-- Cleaned up the frontend
+- Cleaned up & improved the frontend

   - implemented Nextjs Image component
   - Removed all unnecessary code.
-Including the image preview.(It was not serving a purpose here.)
   - Used constant for input `name`
+  - Started to use `submitImageAction` server action.
+  - Implemented `useImagePreview` hook to keep track of preview.
+  - Used `handleImageFormSubmit` to provide form validation.
+  - Set server action body size limit as 5mb.

 # STEP 6: TESTING